CoryChilton/Connect-N/README.md

 ### More information

 The most difficult part of this project was coding the bot that always plays perfectly.
-Uses the minimax algorithm.
+It uses the minimax algorithm which is a recursive backtracking algorithm that is used in game theory to find the optimal move.
+It considers all of the possible moves that it can play and how a player playing optimally would respond to those moves.